 Step 2 - Follow the 4Cs of Diamonds

 There is nothing more valuable than a diamond on an engagement ring.
-In fact, the value of a diamond is generally measured by the 4C's of the diamond, the international grading system developed by the Gemological Institute of America (GIA), which are cut, color, clarity and carat.
+In fact, the value of a diamond is generally measured by the 4Cs of diamonds, the international grading system developed by the Gemological Institute of America (GIA), which are cut, color, clarity and carat.

 ● Cut: The diamond cut is the primary determinant of a diamond's beauty, reflecting the degree to which the facets of the diamond interact with the light.
 A diamond with a perfect cut will reflect dazzling sparkle and fire from the inside.
 In addition, the diamond cut is closely related to the diamond shape.

 Depending on the diamond cut, diamond engagement rings can also be classified as round diamond engagement rings, princess cut diamond engagement rings, cushion cut diamond engagement rings, pear shaped engagement rings, oval cut diamond engagement rings, heart shaped diamond engagement rings, etc.

 Usually, round brilliant diamond engagement rings are one of the diamond shapes that get the most brilliance and fire, which is why round diamond engagement rings are always the most popular.

 Not only that, but different shapes of diamond engagement rings represent different styles.
 When buying a diamond engagement ring, you can choose the appropriate diamond shape based on your fiancée's state.

 ● Color: The color grade of a diamond is measured based on white diamonds and ranges from D (colorless) to Z (light yellow).
 The closer a diamond's color grade is to a D grade indicates the purer and more flawless the diamond is, and of course the rarer it is.
 The most common diamond color grade on the market is F grade, followed closely by E and G grade.